Personal Health Budget Support & Services

 Then obviously we proceed with the plan we have built for my support.

 In terms of time, I’ve had clients who have only needed 6 hours support, and others 40 hours and counting, so it all depends on the needs of the individual and family/partner/team.
 Even after the main intervention is complete, I am always happy to be contacted for advice and support, for example around reviews or if issues are arising, as I recognise that ability to have someone who is on the back burner can be so useful — with professionals however it’s usually once the intervention or acute need for service is complete, they are then discharged, and I don’t want patients/families to feel like they’re on their own.

 What I don’t offer:

-The usual fee charged for this service is £25 per hour (this has been commissioned by other CCGs at that rate), but there is some room for negotiation if there is an evidence base supporting a reduced rate.
-I undertake this on a self-employed basis, so I do not have a company number.
-I invoice monthly for payment due within 30 calendar days.
+The usual fee charged for this service is £25 per hour (this has been commissioned by other CCGs at that rate), but there is some room for negotiation if there is an evidence base supporting a reduced rate (and/or where patients/families are self-funding).
+I provide this work through my company, Lucy Watts Ltd (company number: 11429747).
+I invoice monthly, with payment due within 30 calendar days of receipt of invoice.

 My Experience and Qualifications:

 I have a qualification in safeguarding vulnerable adults and a Level 2 Certificate in Independent Advocacy.